StudioMystery/StudioMysteryWebsite/README.md

 1. Write it in Notion, under StudioMystery/Marketing/Blog
 2. Copy the content of the Notion page
-3. Paste the Notion page contents into a new .md file under /content
+3. Paste the Notion page contents into a new .md file under /content folder.
 4. If there's an image, add it to /static/images and change the img tag in the md file

 ## Credits: